DhrMaes/HomeAssistant-SLC-VacationCalendar/README.md

-# Home Assistant RecycleApp Integration
+# Home Assistant Skyline Vacation Calendar Integration

 Home Assistant Integration to sync your Skyline Communications Vacation Calendar with your HA.